microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Kubernetes.md

        `az configure --defaults group= Resource_Group_Name_From_Resources_Section`

-     2. Get details of the kubernetes cluster using Azure CLI.
+     3. Get details of the kubernetes cluster using Azure CLI.
 In the same command window as above, execute the following command

         `az aks list -o table `

         From the outout of the command above note down the name (output of the Name column) of the Kubernetes Managed Service.

-     3. Get access credentials of the managed kubernetes service.
-Execute the command below.
+     4. Execute the command below to get the access credentials of the managed kubernetes service cluster.
 Please replace the *Resource_Group_Name* and *Kubernetes_Cluster_Name* with the correct Resource_Group_Name and Kubernetes_Cluster_Name.

         `az aks get-credentials --resource-group=Resource_Group_Name--name=Kubernetes_Cluster_Name`